 The single-story apartments known as Stern Village were built in four phases.
 The first 50 units phase was initially occupied in March 1972.
 Thereafter, 50 more units in October 1975, 50 more in November 1980, and the last 28 were occupied in June 1984.

 About the Trumbull Housing Authority

 Stern Village is run by a Board of Commissioners, appointed by the First Selectman of Trumbull.
 This group of five dedicated volunteers works closely with the Executive Director to ensure the well-being of the residents and overall facilities.
-Public meetings are held on the 4th Monday of each month in the Community Room.
+Public meetings are held on the 4th Tuesday of each month in the Community Room.